Children Injured on Property

 - The concerned property had a man-made or unnatural object or condition, such as a swimming pool or trampoline;

-- The landowner was aware or should have been aware of the possibility that children will trespass onto the property;
+- The landowner was aware or should have been aware of the possibility of children trespassing onto the property;

 - The property owner knew or had reason to know that the unnatural object or condition presented a risk of severe injury or death to children;